Malaria: History

 Scientific studies on malaria made their first significant advance in 1880, when Charles Louis Alphonse Laveran—a French army doctor working in the military hospital of Constantine in Algeria—observed parasites inside the red blood cells of infected people for the first time.
 He, therefore, proposed that malaria is caused by this organism, the first time a protist was identified as causing disease.
 For this and later discoveries, he was awarded the 1907 Nobel Prize for Physiology or Medicine.
 A year later, Carlos Finlay, a Cuban doctor treating people with yellow fever in Havana, provided strong evidence that mosquitoes were transmitting disease to and from humans.
 This work followed earlier suggestions by Josiah C. Nott, and work by Sir Patrick Manson, the "father of tropical medicine", on the transmission of filariasis.

 Chinese medical researcher Tu Youyou received the Nobel Prize for Physiology or Medicine in 2015 for her work on the antimalarial drug artemisinin.

 In April 1894, a Scottish physician, Sir Ronald Ross, visited Sir Patrick Manson at his house on Queen Anne Street, London.
 This visit was the start of four years of collaboration and fervent research that culminated in 1897 when Ross, who was working in the Presidency General Hospital in Calcutta, proved the complete life-cycle of the malaria parasite in mosquitoes.
 He thus proved that the mosquito was the vector for malaria in humans by showing that certain mosquito species transmit malaria to birds.
 He isolated malaria parasites from the salivary glands of mosquitoes that had fed on infected birds.
-For this work, Ross received the 1902 Nobel Prize in Medicine.
+Ross received the 1902 Nobel Prize for Physiology or Medicine "for his work on malaria, by which he has shown how it enters the organism and thereby has laid the foundation for successful research on this disease and methods of combating it".
 After resigning from the Indian Medical Service, Ross worked at the newly established Liverpool School of Tropical Medicine and directed malaria-control efforts in Egypt, Panama, Greece and Mauritius.
 The findings of Finlay and Ross were later confirmed by a medical board headed by Walter Reed in 1900.
 Its recommendations were implemented by William C. Gorgas in the health measures undertaken during construction of the Panama Canal.
 This public-health work saved the lives of thousands of workers and helped develop the methods used in future public-health campaigns against the disease.